oslabs-beta/seeql/README.md

 Click on any table's **info** icon to view its information in the side panel.

 Choose the **Search** option above the input box to filter which tables will be displayed.
-Als, you can **pin** tables to the top of the page for your convinience, by clicking on any table's pin icon.
+Also, you can **pin** tables to the top of the page for your convinience by clicking on any table's pin icon.

 [IMAGE HERE]